 Pine nuts are small, elongated ivory-colored seeds measuring about 1/2 inch long.
 When raw, the seeds have a soft texture and a sweet, buttery flavor.
 They are often lightly toasted to bring out the flavor and to add a little crunch.

 Pine nuts are eaten by many cultures around the world and are known by many names.
 In the U.S., the most popular use is in pesto or as a crunchy salad topper.
 They are also good for use in desserts like shortbread cookies and for adding a twist to hummus.

 Pine Nut Mouth and Allergies

 As delicate and delicious as pine nuts are, they can have negative effects when eaten.
-Called “pine nut mouth” or “pine nut syndrome,” simply eating pine nuts causes the other food you consume to have a metallic, bitter taste.
-Fortunately, this only lasts a few days, and it is believed to be caused by specific species of pine trees mainly found in China.
+Called “pine nut mouth” or “pine nut syndrome,” this condition means that simply eating pine nuts causes the other food you consume to have a metallic, bitter taste.
+Fortunately, this only lasts a few days and is believed to be caused by specific species of pine trees mainly found in China.
 And although pine nut allergies are real, they are a lot less common than other nut allergies.